dimitri-yatsenko/datajoint-tutorial/the_experiment/scenario.md

 ### Acquisition
 Three intrepid scientists Alice, Bob, and Carol are embarking on a series of groundbreaking experiments.

-No two experiments can be done on the same date and only one of the scientists conducts the experiment on that day.
+Only one experiments can be done on the same date and only one of the scientists conducts the experiment for that day.
 In each experiment, the experimenter acquires several grayscale images of mysterios blobs, like so:

 |![mysterious blobs](blobs.png)|
 |:-------:|